Amaro Di Cocco Cocktail Recipe

 Tasting Notes

-“Alex likened this drink to the Jungle Bird.
-To be honest, I don’t remember exactly what that one tastes like because I’m not big on Campari and haven’t tried that recipe since our tasting last year, but I think Alex’s assessment is right on from what I recall.
-I would say this one is a bridge to getting your palate used to the bitterness if you can’t quite drink a Jungle Bird yet.
+Kendall’s Take: “I’d heard this likened to the Jungle Bird, but to be honest, I didn’t remember exactly what that recipe tasted like because I’m not big on Campari and haven’t tried it since a tasting a couple years prior to trying the Amaro Di Cocco.
+I think that assessment is right on from what I recall though.
+I would say this one is a bridge to getting your palate used to the bitterness of Campari if you can’t quite drink a Jungle Bird yet.
 The bitterness is there but certainly not in the same way.”

 Recipe